Nami Burn-E 2 Max Review – The Most Feature Complete Power Scooter

 Nami Burn-E 2 Max electric scooter overview

-The Nami Burn-E 2 Max was released just recently in 2022.
+The Nami Burn-E 2 Max was released in 2022.
 It is an upgraded version of the original Nami Burn-E scooter, with tons of improvements.

 While many brands that manufacture power scooters focus on the performance, motor, and battery, Nami has put equal attention to the features as well.
 The Nami Burn-E 2 Max has a rare high-level braking system, very strong water protection, an exhaustive lighting system, and a sleek design made from a mix of welding frame, carbon fiber, and steel.